ChrisMolanus/mab_simulator/README.md

 ## EpsilonRingtail
 This is a policy based on the Epsilon greedy methode, which take a Semi-Uniform strategy.
-Meaning the most profitable campaign(action) for this customer is allocated to the customer(Exploit) except for when a random campaign(Explorer) is taken.
+Meaning the most profitable campaign(action) for this customer is allocated to the customer(Exploit) the majority of the time, and a random campaign(Explorer) the rest of the time.
 This implementation optimize for maximum average customer lifetime value(profit) instead of minimizing "regret" that is use in more academic implementations.
 This choice was to make it easier for marketeers to understand the reasoning.
 Taking a random campaign every so now